 IFCO takes food safety seriously.
 The company’s Director of Food Safety and Quality, Jeffery Mitchell, is an expert in food-borne illness prevention.
 He is also an expert in validation of washing and sanitizing processes to ensure pathogen mitigation.
-Mitchell’s job is to make sure that IFCO reusable plastic containers (RPCs) are safe for transporting food.
+Mitchell’s job is to make sure that IFCO reusable packaging containers (RPCs) are safe for transporting food.

 Jeffery Mitchell, Director of Food Safety and Quality at IFCO, has spent his entire career protecting people and ensuring their health.
 He is an expert on pathogens that are transmitted through food, and his job is to prevent illness and promote food safety.
 Following more than 20 years in the U.S. Army’s Public Health Command, where he served as Commander Food Safety Office, Mitchell has led initiatives related to food safety and sanitation for retail, quick-service restaurants and food processing.
 At IFCO, Jeffery ensures that our RPCs are safe for food transport globally.

 Yes, they are!
 In our more than 25 years of operation, IFCO has never had a food contamination issue.
 IFCO RPCs are made of impervious, food-grade polypropylene with a smooth finish that promotes effective cleaning and sanitizing.
-At IFCO, it’s our responsibility to make sure that our reusable plastic containers are hygienically clean so they can be used again and that they are absolutely safe for food transport.
+At IFCO, it’s our responsibility to make sure that our reusable packaging containers are hygienically clean so they can be used again and that they are absolutely safe for food transport.
 Above all, we do this through our science-based wash and sanitation /disinfection processes, supported by ongoing verification and validation.

 As IFCO RPCs are meant to be shared and reused, the wash process plays a critical role in ensuring safety of the crates.
 Our wash process has been validated to ensure it can effectively eliminate contaminates that the RPCs can be subjected to as they move through the supply chain – for example, from their use in fields.
 And validation is not a one-time event.
 We continue testing to make sure we eliminate new or emerging plant viruses.
 We take a seek-and-destroy strategy on microorganisms.
 Pathogens including bacteria or plant viruses that might be found in the food supply chain do not stand a chance against the antimicrobial detergents and disinfectants used in the IFCO wash process.